-A statutory right to severance exists only in particular cases.
-An employer that has given notice to terminate for urgent operational requirements may offer the employee severance in the notice contingent upon the employee not bringing an action in court within the statutory limitation period of three weeks.
+A right to severance may result from an employer's termination notice for urgent operational requirements offering the employee severance in the notice contingent upon the employee not bringing an action in court within the statutory limitation period of three weeks.
 Upon expiry of the notice period, the employee is then entitled to severance equal to half the monthly remuneration per year of service.
 Such an offer, however, is usually not advisable for the employer.

-Another case may arise in labour court proceedings.
+A right to severance may also arise in labour court proceedings.
 If the notice is invalid, but the employee cannot be reasonably expected to continue employment, he or she may apply for dissolution of the employment relationship by the labour court against payment of severance.
 The employer may file such an application if facts exist based on which continued employment cannot be expected to be beneficial for the employer's business.
 Such severance may amount to up to 12 times the monthly remuneration (or up to 15 times for employees aged 50 or older who have performed at least 15 years of service or up to 18 times for employees aged 55 or older who have performed at least 20 years of service).
 Monthly remuneration is defined as monetary and non-monetary earnings in the month in which the employment relationship ends, based on the employee's regular working hours.

-A right to severance also exists where a social plan so provides.
+A right to severance may also result from a social plan.
 In businesses with regularly more than 20 employees and a works council, social plans are required for certain operational changes, such as the closure of the entire business or significant parts of it.
 Social plans usually include detailed provisions on how severance is to be calculated.
+Severance calculation and amounts vary considerably across industries and from employer to employer.